Skip to main content

 Students will:

-- Present ideas in a professional manner
+• Present the design in a professional manner

 Collaborators